Lau397/Automation_Reports/README.md

 # **Report Automation**

-✨Created a simple Python script that slightly automate the process of taking information in an Excel file ready to be checked.✨
+✨Created a simple Python script that slightly automates the process of taking information in an Excel file ready to be checked.✨

-The script takes in a CSV file with information, processes it by removing unnecessary columns and gets some data cleaning by removing some N/A cells.
-All data is well assigned in the original file so there is no need to make any more changes/modifications to the data.
+The script takes in a CSV file with information, processes it by removing unnecessary columns and gets done a some data cleaning, removing N/A cells.
+All data is well assigned in the original source so there is no need to make any more changes/modifications to the data.

 Then it exports the file in XLSX format ready to work on.
-This saves time in copy-pasting the same information ID by ID and also when choosing which one to check, such as, if it says it's failed and if it has a report available to be reviewed, skipping the others that are not needed to take a look at...kind of giving an eagle eye vibes👀(?)
+This saves time in copy-pasting the same information ID by ID.
+This also helps in choosing which ID to check, such as, when the status says Failed and/or if it has a report available to be reviewed, these will be saved in the exported Excel, skipping the other IDs that are not needed to take a look at...kind of giving an eagle eye vibes👀(?)

 Run the script with:
 ```